MohdFurkan8011/knowledge/content/java/java_features/java-15.md

 | ZGC | Very Low | Huge heaps | Production |
 | Shenandoah | Very Low | Huge heaps | Production |

+### Z Garbage Collector
+- A scalable, low-latency garbage collector
+- Can be enabled with -XX:+UseZGC

+### Shenandoah GC
+- A low-pause-time garbage collector
+- Can be enabled with -XX:+UseShenandoahGC

 #### EdDSA